developwithpassion/arrayfu/README.md

 #ArrayFu

-A simple dsl for declaritive array.
+A simple dsl for declaritive arrays.
 Hopefully the examples below show how it can be used!

+Documentation can be found [here](http://rubydoc.info/github/developwithpassion/arrayfu)

 ##Examples